Barry George The Algebra of Justice

 In the Holbein question, a single cough was heard, but Ingram had selected his final answer straight away, and the same occurred with the next question (Anthony Eden), but he mulled this one over before making it his final answer.

-In the Googol and Paris questions, his performance is self-evidently consistent with deductive logic, carefully isolating the least likely option as the right answer, which it was.
+In the Googol and Paris questions, his performance is self-evidently consistent with instinct and deductive logic, carefully isolating the least likely option as the right answer, which it was.
 These clearly functioned as trick questions.
+He did not know the answers, and he had to work them out.

-In the last question, Googol, the answer is actually accessible to logic because it is composed of the materials that identify it as the right answer.
-There are two 'g's in it (American for 1,000: a "grand"), and three zeros (1,000 again), and a lower-case 'L', which serves as a '1'.
-It is evident from this that the word Googol was created by an American to represent the mathematical figure that was the subject of the question.
+In the last question, Googol, the answer is accessible to deduction as the word is composed of materials which comprise its meaning.
+There are two 'g's in it (American for 1,000: a "grand"), and three zeros in a configuration of 00 and 0, and a lower-case 'l', which serves as a '1'.
+It is apparent from this that the word Googol was created by an American to represent the mathematical figure which was the subject of the question.
 This, and the fact that it was the only option that did not look obviously like a technological word, would help to identify it as the likely right answer.

 In this last question, there were two coughs in rapid succession after Ingram read out the word Googol for the last time, and there were two more shortly after this without any mention of this word, and there were two more coughs in rapid succession again when Ingram decided to go for it and without any mention of the word.
-This cannot be taken to be a signal that the word was the correct answer, and his wife's torture in her seat when she realized that he was risking the £468,000 indicates that there was no coughing system to his performance.
+This cannot be taken to be a signal from the alleged coughist that the word was the correct answer, and his wife's torment in her seat when she realized that he was risking the £468,000 indicates that there was no coughing strategem to his performance as far as she knew.

 To understand the defence, it is necessary to understand not only the professional psychology of TV people, but also that of the MENSA achiever and the rising Major in the British Army.
 The fact that neither government nor the press was able to do this should be a matter of concern to everyone.